Jarn/jarn.mkrelease/README.txt

 Options
 =======

-``-C, --skip-checkin``
+``-C, --skip-commit``
-    Do not checkin modified files from the sandbox.
+    Do not commit modified files from the sandbox.

 ``-T, --skip-tag``
     Do not tag the release in SCM.